-Women who have Medicaid for Pregnant Women they may be eligible for case management services through the Pregnancy Medical Home / High Risk OB Case Management program.
+Women who have Medicaid for Pregnant Women may be eligible for case management services through the Pregnancy Medical Home / High Risk OB Case Management program.
 Some health departments also offer Skilled Home Nurse visits for this population of patients.
 Contact your local health department or local Community Care of North Carolina Network for more information.
 For more information about this program click here.

-Reducing the Risk of Recurring Preterm Birth with 17P - North Carolina's History
+Reducing the Risk of Recurring Preterm Birth with 17P

 In June 2006 the North Carolina General Assembly appropriated nonrecurring funds to reduce preterm birth by improving access to and appropriate use of 17 alpha hydroxyprogesterone caproate (17P).
-The appropriation was used to expand education for physicians and consumers about 17P as well as to increase access to the medication by making it available to low-income women free of charge.
+The appropriation was used to expand education about 17P for physicians and consumers and to increase access to the medication by making it available to low-income women free of charge.
 The 17P Project was born out of the concern of many about the increasing numbers of babies being born too soon in our state.
 The North Carolina General Assembly has continued to support this important initiative.
 This decision shows their dedication to improving birth outcomes in our state.
-Many thanks are due to the NC Child Fatality Task Force for their leadership in securing support for this project.
+Many thanks are due to the NC Child Fatality Task Force for their leadership in securing support for this project since.

-A key goal of this initiative is to ensure that all women in North Carolina who meet the clinical criteria for 17P will have access to this intervention to reduce their risk of a recurring preterm birth.
+A key goal of this initiative is to ensure that all women in North Carolina who meet the clinical eligibility criteria for 17P will have access to this intervention to reduce their risk of a recurring preterm birth.
 Project partners include: the NC Division of Public Health, the NC Division of Medical Assistance, Community Care of North Carolina and the UNC Center for Maternal and Infant Health.

 Premature delivery continues to increase in the United States and now exceeds 13% of all pregnancies.1 It is the leading cause of infant mortality in North Carolina, as well as the single leading cause of cerebral palsy.
 In North Carolina each year over 13,200 babies are born too soon.
 Medicaid costs for hospital intensive care for these babies totals over $120 million annually.